 - Innovation – where you might want to completely change the existing customer experience

-Journey mapping gives you deeper insight into the customer, so you can go beyond what you already know.
+A customer journey map gives you deeper insight into the customer, so you can go beyond what you already know.
 Many brands see the customer journey as something that is visible – where the customer interacts with the brand.
-But in reality this is not true and only accounts for a percentage of the entire customer journey.
-Customer journey mapping gets you thinking about the aspects of the journey you don’t see, but have equal weight and importance to the entire experience.
+But in reality, this is not true, and only accounts for a percentage of the entire customer journey.
+Creating a customer journey map gets you thinking about the aspects of the journey you don’t see, but have equal weight and importance to the entire experience.

 When mapping out the customer journey, you are looking for the moments that matter – where there is the greatest emotional load.

-If you’re buying a car then the greatest moment of emotional load is when you go to pick the car up because it’s yours, after picking the color, choosing the model and waiting for it to be ready.
+If you’re buying a car, then the greatest moment of emotional load is when you go to pick the car up because it’s yours, after picking the colour, choosing the model, and waiting for it to be ready.

-By understanding their behaviours and attitudes this also means you can fix bad experiences more effectively too, because you know why you haven’t met your customers’ expectations and what you need to do to make amends.
+Understanding their behaviours and attitudes also means you can fix bad experiences more effectively too because you know why you haven’t met your customers’ expectations and what you need to do to make amends.
 There may be times when things go wrong, but it’s how you adapt and what you do to fix these experiences that separates the best.
 Knowing how the customer will be feeling makes taking that decisive action much easier.

 When exploring and visualising the customer journey we are assessing: